 9:30am – 1:30pm Stakeholder Interviews with MRRA, Bowdoin and Brunswick-Topsham Land Trust

 2:00pm – 5:30pm Zoning Educational Forum (Public Session –Hannaford Auditorium, SMCC Campus at Brunswick Landing)

 6:30pm – 8:00pm Zoning Ordinance Rewrite Public Input Session (Brunswick Junior High School Cafeteria)

 5:00pm – 6:30pm Zoning Ordinance Rewrite Public Input Session (Brunswick Junior High School Cafeteria)

 6:30pm – 8:00pm Zoning Ordinance Rewrite Public Input Session (Community Room, MTI Building, 8 Venture Avenue at Brunswick Landing)

 10:00am – 12:00pm Staff Review Committee Zoning Session (Publicly-noticed meeting at Hawthorne School Administration Building– Superintendent’s Conference Room)

 C) Election results.
 New councilors and school board members will be inaugurated January 6th, 2013.
 The full election results for November 2013 can be found on the town website.
 A quick summary can be found here

 About this site.
 This website was crafted in the fall of 2011 as a campaign tool.
 Because of the positive response and because I’ve enjoyed working with it, I keep it up as a source of information for constituents.
 I hope it will enhance my work as a councilor.

-You can get emails when this page is updated by completing the form below.
 You can also follow me on twitter, or see my facebook page.